JimberSoftware/docs/devices/servers/servers.md

 ![server online.png](./screenshots/server_online.png ':size=800')

-To view the details of a specific server and inspect its firewall rules, select the corresponding row in the table.
+Clicking on the corresponding strip of a specific server opens a new window with more details and the firewall rules.

-> [!INFO]
-> Avoid using the action buttons at the end of the row (e.g. edit or delete).

 ![server_detail.png](./screenshots/server_details.png ':size=500')
 ![server_firewall_rules.png](./screenshots/server_firewall_rules.png ':size=500')